 - Delete the current title at the top, and then hit the Enter key about 5 times to leave space at the top. - From the INSERT tab click the WordArt command and then select the first option (but notice the other ones you can use). - In the box, that reads "Type your text here" type Nordic Cuisine.
-Center the text by clicking and holding the dotted around the text.
-Then you can move it on the page. - While working on the WordArt, you will have access to the Drawing Tools tab at the top of the ribbon.
+Move WordArt by clicking and holding the dotted line around the text. - While working on the WordArt, you will have access to the Shape Format tab at the top of the ribbon.
 Highlight the text.
 Then click the Text Fill command and select yellow (or another light color). - Do the same with the Text Outline command but select dark blue (or another dark color). - Click Text Outline again and then select "Weight."
 In the second menu that pops up choose 1. - Now let's examine Text Effects.
 Experiment with some of the different effects to see how they look (shadows, glow, etc.). - Under Text Effects choose Transform and then choose "Chevron Up." - When you use a text effect, you can change the size by using the outline around a text box (as you would with an image).